halifax income tax preparation

 Digital news subscription expenses (line 31350 of the return).
 For the 2020 to 2024 tax years, you may be able to claim a non-refundable tax credit for expenses you paid in the year for a digital news subscription with a qualified Canadian journalism organization (e.g. an online newspaper subscription).
 This tax credit is up to $500 and would save the taxpayer $75.

 Canadian Carbon Rebate (CCR) replaces the Climate Action Incentive Payments and continues this year.
-The quarterly payments are approximately $500 annually and help offset the added costs of the provinces who implemented the carbon tax.
+The quarterly payments are approximately $400 annually and help offset the added costs of the provinces who implemented the carbon tax.
 Nova Scotia being one of them.

 medical expensesMedical Expenses: On a yearly basis CRA expands the list of what you can claim as medical expenses for yourself and your family.
 The list has been expanded to include cannabis purchased for medical purposes and even costs associated with service animals such as guide dogs.
 Taxpayers are encouraged to periodically check the CRA website for What are the most common medical expenses you can claim - list.
 As always medical receipts should be combined and put on the lower income spouse’s return in order to maximize returns.

 charity donations and giftsDonations and Gifts: As always donations can be carried forward for up to 5 years and would normally be combined for spouses in order to maximize total returns as it is a 2-step calculation.
+This calculation can be found on Schedule 9.

 The first $200 of donations saves you approximately $50.
 Anything over $200 will save the taxpayer approximately half of the amount.
 For example, a $500 donation would save a taxpayer $50 (200 x about 25%) and another $150 (300 x about 50%) for a total tax saving of around $200!
 Donations to your favourite animal charity, church or medical foundation are a very good way to help both the community and save on income taxes.